 The 19 survivors set out for White Fish Point, which was roughly 60 miles distant.
 When they started, the wind was blowing from the west, but it switched to the north, creating a large sea.
 The yawl withstood the breakers all night until the next morning when it capsized approximately ten miles from Life-saving Station No. 10 and about a mile from the beach.

-There was no evidence of any other survivors of the crash, and there is no doubt that they were all perished.
+There was no evidence of any other survivors of the crash, and there is no doubt that they all perished.
 The Western Reserve was one of the largest vessels on the lakes and had only been in the Lake Superior trade for a little more than a year.
-It is said to have been sighted on Lake Superior from time to time.
+It is said to have been sighted on Lake Superior occasionally.

 Of the four ghost ships of the Great Lakes, the Cornelia B. Windiate sends shivers down my spine.
 Maybe because she sank on a chilly late November day in 1875.
 The Windiate was a three-masted schooner that was explicitly set up to hold bulk cargo such as grain.
 She sank with all hands on or about November 27th, 1875.